 - They are not!
 This is why we need an IGP within the AS.
 Since R2 and R4 are not directly connected, we’ll configure an IGP so that they can reach each other.

 - I’ll give you the answer to this question in a bit…I want to show you what will go wrong if we don’t configure R3 🙂

-Enough reading for now, let’s get our hands dirty with some configuration.
-We’ll start with BGP between R1/R2, R2/R4 and R4/5 like I just described.
+Enough reading for now.
+Let’s get our hands dirty with some configuration.
+We’ll start with BGP between R1/R2, R2/R4, and R4/5 as I just described.